 Scroll through to see what you can do to brighten the whites of your eyes.

-Ditch your standard eye drops and pick up the ones beauty editors and makeup artists rely on.
-There’s Rohto Cooling Eye Drops ($6)—the redness-relieving Japanese drops are a longtime backstage beauty favorite.
+Ditch your standard eye drops and pick up the one beauty editors and makeup artists rely on.
+There’s Rohto Cooling Eye Drops ($5)—the redness-relieving Japanese drops are a longtime backstage beauty favorite.
 The tingling may be a little off-putting at first, but once you get past the initial shock, your eyes will be sparkling.
-Or try Innoxa Blue Drops ($15) from Switzerland, which are actually blue to counteract yellowness.
+Or try Innoxa Blue Drops ($12) from Switzerland, which are actually blue to counteract yellowness.

 Rather than reaching for basic black eyeliner, try a bluer hue instead.
 A swipe of navy-blue liner will make the whites of your eyes pop.
-Try Chantecaille Waterproof Eye Liner in Sapphire ($26) on your upper lashline, and pair it with a lighter waterline color to really brighten your eyes.
-Lining the inner rim of your lower lash line with a flesh-toned eye pencil like Smashbox Always Sharp Waterproof Kohl Liner in Bare ($20) neutralizes redness.
+Try Chanel Stylos Yeux Waterproof Long-Lasting Eyeliner in Marine ($33) on your upper lashline, and pair it with a lighter waterline color to really brighten your eyes.
+Lining the inner rim of your lower lash line with a flesh-toned eye pencil like Smashbox Always Sharp Waterproof Kohl Liner in Bare ($21) neutralizes redness.
 A little light-colored shimmer in the inner corner of the eyes never hurts either.

 As a long-term strategy, snack on orange and yellow food to prevent eye discoloration.
 Fruits and vegetables like carrots, apricots, mangoes, papayas, oranges, lemons, and pumpkins are rich in the vitamins and antioxidants needed for bright, healthy eyes.
 Red foods and dark leafy greens are also great for maintaining the sparkle in your eyes.
 Cutting out alcohol, highly caffeinated beverages, and refined sugars will detoxify the liver, fending off dull, yellowing eyes too.